harelba/q/mkdocs/docs/index.md

 Column types are auto detected by the tool, no casting is needed.
 Note that there's a flag `--as-text` which forces all columns to be treated as text columns.

 Please note that column names that include spaces need to be used in the query with back-ticks, as per the sqlite standard.
+Make sure to use single-quotes around the query, so bash/zsh won't interpret the backticks.

 Query/Input/Output encodings are fully supported (and q tries to provide out-of-the-box usability in that area).
 Please use `-e`,`-E` and `-Q` to control encoding if needed.

-All sqlite3 SQL constructs are supported, including joins across files (use an alias for each table).
-Take a look at the [limitations](#limitations) section below for some rarely-used use cases which are not fully supported.

-### Query
-q gets a full SQL query as a parameter.
-Remember to double-quote the query.

-Historically, q supports multiple queries on the same command-line, loading each data file only once, even if it is used by multiple queries on the same q invocation.
-This is still supported.
-However, due to the new automatic-caching capabilities, this is not really required.
-Activate caching, and a cache file will be automatically created for each file. q Will use the cache behind the scenes in order to speed up queries.
-The speed up is extremely significant, so consider using caching for large files.

-Any standard SQL expression, condition (both WHERE and HAVING), GROUP BY, ORDER BY etc. are allowed.

 JOINs are supported and Subqueries are supported in the WHERE clause, but unfortunately not in the FROM clause for now.
 Use table aliases when performing JOINs.

 The SQL syntax itself is sqlite's syntax.
 For details look at http://www.sqlite.org/lang.html or search the net for examples.

-NOTE: Full type detection is implemented, so there is no need for any casting or anything.

-NOTE2: When using the `-O` output header option, use column name aliases if you want to control the output column names.
+NOTE: When using the `-O` output header option, use column name aliases if you want to control the output column names.
 For example, `q -O -H "select count(*) cnt,sum(*) as mysum from -"` would output `cnt` and `mysum` as the output header column names.

-### Flags

 ``` bash
 Options: